hGriff0n/Spero/README.md

 ## Current Todo List:

-    1) Working on the module/import syntax and semantics
-    2) Describing the full grammar
+    1) Fix the problems with pointers
-    3) Designing the type system
+    2) Designing the type system
-    4) Deciding on concurrency model
+    3) Deciding on concurrency model
-    5) Formalizing language documentation
+    4) Formalizing language documentation
-    6) Start working on the compiler
+    5) Figure out how modules will be implemented
-    7) Planning out the standard library
+    6) Planning out the standard library

 ## Some example programs